 The ONLY reason we shop at Zehrs is for deals, and it’s close to our home and uses the Flash Food App.

-The Flash Food App has allowed us to find fantastic deals reduced in price from 50-70%.
+The Flash Food App has allowed us to find fantastic deals that have been reduced in price from 50-70%.

-You’ll find that prices are low in the Flash Food App because they are close to expiry.
+You’ll find low prices in the Flash Food App because they are close to expiry.

 We hardly ever do a regular grocery shop at Zehrs as it’s far too expensive for our grocery budget.